eclipse-xpanse/xpanse/README.md

 3. Copy all the JSON content of the openapi json and replace all the content in the JSON file [tofu-maker-openapi.json](modules/deployment/src/main/resources/tofu-maker-openapi.json).
 4. Run the below maven command to generate the REST API client and data models for tofu-maker.
-The command can be executed directly inside the `deployment` module.
+The command must be executed directly inside the `deployment` module.

 ```ssh
 mvn clean generate-sources -DskipTofuMakerClientGeneration=false